 - The color palette will not appeal to everyone

 - New 2017 micro hinge insert technology provides incredible gains in topspin and roll at impact regardless of your stroke

 - The stainless steel micro hinge plate is co-molded into our thermoplastic elastomer feel layer

 - The revolutionary high contrast versa alignment technology allows your eyes to key in on the Linear designs to highlight the proper face angle from address to impact

 - As the #1 putter across the major tours, we're constantly working with the best players in the world to develop and tweak shapes for ultimate performance

 - Premium super stroke no-taper super stroke grip

-The Callaway Odyssey O-Works Tank #7 putter is a good option for tall golfers seeking for a counterbalanced putter.
-Because anchoring was prohibited in 2016, a lot of individuals, not only tall players, will start seeking for counter balancing putters.
+The Callaway Odyssey O-Works Tank #7 putter is a good option for tall golfers seeking a counterbalanced putter.
+Because anchoring was prohibited in 2016, a lot of individuals, not only tall players, will start seeking counter balancing putters.

 Those of you who are above 6 feet tall should find the Tank’s Superstroke grips quite comfortable.